 Appraisers are intimately familiar with the subdivisions in which they appraise.
 They thoroughly understand the value of certain features to the people of that area.
 Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the subject at hand.
 Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately match the features of subject.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Tarrant and Dallas county, PAYNE Appraisal, LLC is your local authority.
+When it comes to putting a value on features of homes in Parker County and surrounding areas, PAYNE Appraisal, LLC is your local authority.
 The sales comparison approach to value is typically given the most consideration when an appraisal is for a home exchange.

 Valuation Using the Income Approach